North Park, San Diego: Arts, culture and cuisine

 The Los Angeles Times writes: "North Park has all the ingredients for the cool school: It's culturally diverse and has art galleries, boutiques, trendy bars with handcrafted cocktails and local brews, and foodie-approved eateries."

 An eclectic and diverse array of restaurants, as well as independent coffee shops, can be found along the main arteries of 30th Street and University Avenue.
 The area is also dotted with bars and night clubs that cater to a wide diversity of patrons.
-The Linkery used to be in the neighborhood.
-Eppig Brewing now occupies the same space.
+Crazee Burger is a restaurant in the neighborhood that offers burgers of exotic meats, such as alligator and camel.

 Downtown North Park contains the Ray Street Arts District.
 Ray at Night is a gallery walk held the second Saturday of every month in North Park.
 It is the largest and longest running art walk in San Diego's history.

 Nearby, the Observatory North Park, a concert venue, occupies the former Birch North Park Theatre, the former home of Lyric Opera San Diego.
 The historic theater underwent major renovations in 2005.
 The permanent seats were removed in 2015 for its new use.

-North Park has a Farmers Market every Thursday.
-The market is located on North Park Way between Granada Ave. and 30th Street.
-The Spring/Summer hours are 3pm-sunset, Fall/Winter 2pm-Sunset.
-They feature over 35 independent vendors; locally grown produce/flowers; gourmet/ethnic foods; arts and crafts; books; and, often, live music.
+North Park has a farmers' market every Thursday, rain or shine, from 3:00 – 7:30 pm.
+The market is located on North Park Way between Granada Ave. and Ray Street, plus the new Mini-park behind the Observatory.
+They feature over 35 independent vendors; locally grown produce/flowers; diverse foods; arts and crafts; books; and, often, live music.

-The San Diego Music Foundation hosts a large musical festival—North Park Music Thing—in the fall on El Cajon Boulevard, which helps add to North Park's reputation as a great community for the arts in San Diego.
+The San Diego Music Foundation hosts a large musical festival—North Park Music Thing—in the fall on El Cajon Boulevard, which helps add to North Park's reputation as an arts community in San Diego.

 As a tradition every December, North Park holds its annual holiday parade, the North Park Toyland Parade, presented by the North Park Lions Club.

 Like other urban San Diego communities, North Park has a high rate of pedestrian activity, relative to other regions of San Diego County.